 Courses emphasizing the importance of the body and mind will support Furman’s mission statement expressing a commitment to “develop the whole person-intellectually, physically, socially, emotionally, and spiritually.”
 Students will gain a greater understanding and experience corporeality (i.e., bodily existence) in relation to intellectual, social, emotional, and ethical contexts keeping within the spirit of developing the whole person.

-Two courses meeting global awareness requirements, including:
+Three courses meeting global awareness requirements, which must include:

 A course addressing humans and the natural environment (NE)